sebanc/brunch/README.md

 This can in theory be due to a lot of things.
 However, the most likely reason is that your USB flash drive / SD card is too slow.
 You may try with one that has better write speed or use the dual boot method to install it on your HDD.

-5) Android apps are not working

-Android apps compatibility depends mosly on your cpu and gpu and is not guaranteed.
-However, you can try using the "selinux_permissive" option which appears to work in some cases (see "Framework options" section)

-6) Some apps do not appear on the playstore (Netflix...)
+5) Some apps do not appear on the playstore (Netflix...)

 In order to have access to the ChromeOS shell, ChromeOS is started in developer mode by default.
 If you have a stable enough system, you can remove "cros_debug" from the GRUB kernel command line (see "Modify the GRUB bootloader" section) and then do a Powerwash (ChromeOS mechanism which will wipe all your data partition) to disable developer mode.

-7) Some apps on the Playstore show as incompatible with my device.
+6) Some apps on the Playstore show as incompatible with my device.

 Some Playstore apps are not compatible with genuine Chromebooks so it is probably normal.